Evandro Brandão: Hungary

-Later years
+Later career

-In the summer of 2012, Brandão signed with Olhanense in the Portuguese top flight, on loan.
-He scored his first goal in the competition on 15 December to help to a 2–2 home draw with Gil Vicente, as his team went on to finish as the first above the relegation zone.
+On 30 August 2012, Brandão signed with Olhanense in the Portuguese top flight, on loan.
+He scored his only goal in the competition on 15 December to help to a 2–2 home draw with Gil Vicente, as his team went on to finish as the first above the relegation zone.

-Subsequently, Brandão represented in quick succession Tondela, Libolo, Kabuscorp – both from the Angolan Girabola– and Benfica e Castelo Branco, for a total of only eight goals.
+Subsequently, Brandão represented in quick succession Tondela, Libolo, Kabuscorp – both from the Angolan Girabola– and Benfica e Castelo Branco, totalling only eight goals.
 On 12 July 2016, he agreed to a deal at Fafe from the Portuguese second tier.

 Brandão scored his first hat-trick at the professional level on 15 January 2017, in a 4–1 victory over Braga B at the Parque Municipal dos Desportos de Fafe.
 In June, following relegation, he signed for Leixões also of the second division.

 On 10 September 2019, Brandão joined Israeli Liga Leumit club Maccabi Petah Tikva.
 He returned to Portugal and its division two in the 2021 January transfer window, on a one-and-a-half-year contract at Vilafranquense.

+In January 2022, Brandão moved to the Liga 3 with Alverca.
+In the 2023 off-season, both he and his teammate Tavinho signed with RANS Nusantara in the Indonesian Liga 1.

+Brandão joined PSIS Semarang of the same country and league in August 2024.
+On 26 March 2025, he decided to terminate his contract citing unpaid wages for more than four months.

 International career

 At youth level, Brandão earned 24 caps for Portugal.
-He switched allegiance to Angola as a senior, making his debut on 13 August 2014 by playing the last four minutes of a 0–0 friendly draw against Angola.
+He switched allegiance to Angola as a senior, making his debut on 13 August 2014 by playing the last four minutes of a 0–0 friendly draw against Botswana.